Universal URI Modifier

-In some cases, you may not need to modify an entire URI, but only a specific portion of one of its components.
+Most of the time, you only want to change or modify a specific portion of a URI.
 In PHP, performing such partial updates can quickly become complex and error-prone.
 For example, the following illustrates how to update the query string of an existing URI object:

 $uriString = "http://www.example.com?fo.o=toto#~typo";